 United States citizens and green card holders can sponsor their relatives to help them get permanent residency in the U.S. Applying for a green card typically involves getting sponsored by a current employer or a family member.

 If you are a U.S. citizen and green card holder wishing to sponsor a relative already living in the U.S. on a temporary visa, these three steps can help your relative obtain a green card.
-If your relative lives outside the U.S., he or she will need to apply for a green card through consular processing.
+If your relative lives outside the U.S., he or she will need to apply for a family member green card through consular processing.

 Steps to Sponsor a Relative for a U.S. Green Card